What is a product development strategy: Key purpose, benefits & stages

 Remember, users don’t engage with your product in a vacuum.
 The experience surrounding a product is just as (if not more) important than the product itself.

 These days, competition among digital products is stiff.
 Customers have the pick of the litter when it comes to services and software, and a solid customer experience could make the difference between customers choosing you or your competitors.
-According to PWC, “82% of the top-performing companies report paying close attention to the human experience around digital and tech.”
-In other words, a great product, while crucial, is no longer enough.

 A great product, while crucial, is no longer enough.

-Many companies implement entire CX teams to align effort across departments to delight users, increase conversions, build loyalty.
+Many companies implement entire CX teams to align efforts across departments to delight users, increase conversions, build loyalty.
 But even if you can’t launch a full-blown CX team, it’s mission-critical to make your product as intuitive and supportive as possible for new and existing users.
 Before launch, consider tactics like the following to ensure your great product won’t be undermined by a poor surrounding experience:

 - Use plain language within your product to make navigation effortless.